AstroSnail/nixos-at-home/README.txt

   contains so you can know where to link the services.
 - But you really really really should read what the NixOS system service module is actually doing (e.g.
-  /nix/var/nix/profiles/per-user/root/channels/nixpkgs/nixos/modules/services/networking/yggdrasil.nix
+  <nixpkgs>/nixos/modules/services/networking/yggdrasil.nix contains an
-  contains an `activationScripts` script, which i had to replicate into a new sub-service).
+  `activationScripts` script, which i had to replicate into a new sub-service).
 - So, the script format is a bit messy, technically it's cat'd to other scripts to make the app that you get with `nix run`.
-- But data variables are passed through the positional parameters ($1 etc) to make shellcheck yell less.
-- The installScript is expected to install and remove links to the profile, but also to run the command for update as well. i should probably do it differently but it works for now.
+- The installScript is expected to install and remove links to the profile, but also to run the commands for the main profile script as well. i should probably do it differently but it works for now.
 - Run `nix build .#app-foobar` to see the final result if you're curious.

 Thanks: